rchain-community/rgov/pyrgov/README.md

 Any API added to the pyrgov python class should have a corresponding unit test added to the testing/unit_test directory using a logical name in the form test_xxx.py

+## OCAP discipline

+PyRGOV does not currently observe OCAP discipline.
+Continuing enhancements to the testing framework should STRONGLY consider remediating this deficiency.

 ## Class function requirements

 Each public function should correspond to the invocation of a single rholang file.